openvinotoolkit/training_extensions/models/object_detection/model_templates/face-detection/readme.md

       ```

    * If you would like to start **training** from pre-trained weights use `--load-weights` pararmeter instead of `--resume-from`.
 Also you can use parameters such as `--epochs`, `--batch-size`, `--gpu-num`, `--base-learning-rate`, otherwise default values will be loaded from `${MODEL_TEMPLATE}`.

+As soon as training is completed, it is worth to re-evaluate trained model on test set (see Step 4.b).